rishabhjaincoder/conFusion-Server/README.txt

 	set up the session by session.use({<many parameters in here>})

 	change cookieParser with session everywhere and you are good to go

+--> session part 2
+	here we will be creating login register and logout facility for user

+	create a model named user.js in model folder for storing user's data

+	and then go to user router that the express generator has already created and edit that file